 Before the school year begins all data related to student performance is printed and reviewed.
-Teachers have informational articulation sheets that the prior year teachers fill out, which has performance, behavioral and social-emotional information used for placement, as well.
-Students that score level one or two on state assessments are identified and scheduled for after school tutorial programs based on their individual needs.
+Students that score level one or two on state assessments are identified and scheduled into intensive reading or math classes based on their individual needs.
+If a student requires both intensive courses they are scheduled accordingly, as well.